 Old green roads and mountain sheep country, under the magnificent Magillicuddy Reeks and Carrauntohill, Ireland’s highest mountain.
 The Black Valley passes into the Bridia Valley and mountain farming communities are all that are to be found here.
 Old roads from settlements go by the magnificent Lough Acoose under the Reeks to Glencar on the Caragh River.

-Distance 23km.
-Ascent 300m.
-Approximate walking time 6 or 7 hours.
+Distance 21km (13mi).
+Ascents 620m (2,034ft).
+Approximate walking time 7 hours.

-Overnight accommodation in Glencar townland.
+Overnight accommodation in Glencar.

 Day 4 – Glencar to Glenbeigh